 There is little doubt that sleep deprivation reduces your productivity and leads to a sluggish start to your day.
 Changing your sleep environment in positive ways, like getting a new mattress or updating your bedding, can certainly lead to more energy and fuller, more productive days.
-But how do you know you need a new mattress or bedding?
+But how do you know if you need a new mattress or an upgrade to hotel bedding?
 Unlike your car or your toaster, your mattress doesn’t just "quit".
 Here’s a few ways to tell if your mattress is the culprit behind your sleeping problems:

 Your Mornings Are 'Meh' or 'Ouch'

 The best way to tell if you need a new mattress is by how you feel after a full night’s rest.
 Back pain that wasn’t there last year might be more than just a sign of aging, and if you’re tossing and turning through an otherwise solid sleep session, your mattress may be to blame.
 WebMD explains that a mattress must support your body by keeping it in a neutral position. i.e. Your spine has a natural curvature and everything is properly aligned.

 An old mattress will start to show signs of wear in the areas most stressed.
 For example, if you tend to sleep on the right side, you might see some sagging there.
 The center might dip or the top become less firm.
 All these problems mean your body will not be in good alignment.
 If your back hurts most mornings, your mattress might be the culprit.